Healthdirect Free Australian health advice you can count on.

 How are coughs and colds diagnosed?

-In most cases, your GP can diagnose a cold by examining your child and asking you a few questions.
+In most cases, your doctor can diagnose a cold by examining your child and asking you a few questions.

-In some cases, your GP may refer the child for special tests such as a swab to test for COVID-19.
+In some cases, your doctor may refer your child for tests, such as a swab to test for COVID-19.

 How are coughs and colds treated?